aurelia/documentation/English/docs.md

 The fluent API has the following chainable methods: `asDelete()`, `asGet()`, `asHead()`, `asOptions()`, `asPatch()`, `asPost()`, `asPut()`, `asJsonp()`, `withUrl()`, `withBaseUrl()`, `withContent()`, `withParams()`, `withResponseType()`, `withTimeout()`, `withHeader()`, `withCredentials()`, `withReviver()`, `withReplacer()`, `withProgressCallback()`, and `withCallbackParameterName()`.

+>**Note:** We are working on a more moden HttpClient located in the `aurelia-fetch-client` repo.
+That is the client that the getting started guide now uses.
+We recommend using it, since it is based on the upcoming Fetch standard.
+It is still a work in progress.
+Docs on it will be coming in the near future.

 <h2 id="customization"><a href="#customization">Customization</a></h2>

 <h3 id="view-and-view-model-conventions"><a href="#view-and-view-model-conventions">View and View-Model Conventions</a></h3>